enescang/envar-cli/README.md

 ```

 ### Add Variable With Comment
 If you want to add a comment to your .env file, please use **--comment** option.
+It will be add your comment line before the variable.

 ``` shell
 envar-cli add "SECRET_KEY=github" --comment "# SECRET KEYS"